West Coast Urology Steps Up to Feed Local Heroes

 Dr. Pugach’s commentary:

 “While PSA testing may reveal some small cancers, no one can predict how quickly they will grow.
 The benefit of PSA testing is to diagnose early prostate cancer and then discuss who should be treated.
 Who wouldn’t want to know if they have cancer?
-At Pacific Coast Urology’s Prostate Cancer Center of Excellence we offer minimally invasive treatments that dramatically reduce the side effects of radical surgery like incontinence and ED.
+At West Coast Urology’s Prostate Cancer Center of Excellence we offer minimally invasive treatments that dramatically reduce the side effects of radical surgery like incontinence and ED.
 PSA testing is responsible for a dramatic reduction in prostate cancer deaths!
 Make no mistake about it – prostate cancer kills.
 PSA testing has reduced deaths from 50,000 per year to 29,000.
 Don’t become a statistic.”

 Southeastern Section Meeting of the American Urological Association